d2rd/phase-2-challenge/part-4/quiz.md

   And you were in the linkedin-for-dancers folder.
 What command would you use to copy the README.md file to the pinterest-for-dogs folder?

-  A: To move README.md file to the target folder I would use ' cp README.md ../pinterest-for-dogs'.
+  A: To copy README.md file to the target folder I would use ' cp README.md ../pinterest-for-dogs'.

 Q14: What keyboard shortcut do you use, in your editor, to go to a file in the project you have open?